sergeeximius/zabbix-BackupExec-jobs/README.md

 This template use PowerShell Cmdlets to discover backup job Symantec Backup Exec

 Default Russian translation for Template.
-Optimize for Symantec Backup Exec on Cyrillic CP866 and Zabbix Server on UTF-8.
+Optimizing for Symantec Backup Exec on Cyrillic CP866 and Zabbix Server on UTF-8.

 **-------- Items --------**